GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 subhead: Use cross-platform browser features to build sign-in forms that are secure, accessible and easy to use.
 authors:
   - samdutton
-date: 2020-04-24
+date: 2020-06-19
-updated: 2020-06-08
 description: Use cross-platform browser features to build sign-in forms that are secure, accessible and easy to use.
 hero: hero.jpg
-alt: Closeup photo of a man holding a phone showing a login page
+alt: Closeup photo of a man holding a phone showing a sign-in page
 thumbnail: thumbnail.jpg
 tags:
+  - blog
-  - post
+  - forms
   - identity
-  - login
+  - layout
-  - privacy
+  - mobile
   - security
-  - trust and safety
+  - ux
 codelabs:
   - codelab-signin-form
 ---